anonmily/redux-actionize/README.md

 	import _ from 'lodash'
 	import Reaction from 'redux-actionize'

-	// redux_actionize takes the mountpoint/namespace name, and the initial state as parameters, returning a new Reaction Definition export default Reaction({
+	// redux_actionize takes the initial state and returns a new Reaction Definition export default Reaction({
 		user: null,
 		token: null,